davidmreed/nonskating.club/content/guides/head-nso.md

 #### Captains and Coaches Meeting

-The Captains and Coaches meeting is not strictly codified.
+The Captains and Coaches meeting is not strictly codified in all cases.
 It's a pragmatic way for the officials and the team leadership to exchange important information about how the game will run.
 Typically, the meeting will include:

 - You, the Head NSO
 - The Head Referee